 There isn’t a right and wrong way to think about going plastic-free, but the first step is simply to evaluate how much plastic you use in your household.
 Maybe grocery shopping is your biggest offender, or the packaging from online shopping.
 No matter your struggle, we’ve got some tips to help curb your plastic intake!

 - Just Say No: To straws, bags, takeout containers, or anything that you can reuse instead.
-Carry a reusable water bottle or KeepCup to start, and see what an impact that has!
+Carry a reusable water bottle or KeepCup and use Stasher bags to start, and see what an impact that has!

 - Choosing Your Beauty Products: Even if you have frizzy hair, curly hair, dandruff, you can make an eco-friendly switch in your hair care routine.
 HiBAR’s formulas have something for everyone, and if you’re more into refillable liquid shampoo or need body wash and other hair care products, check out Plaine Products.
 You can even find razors and other essentials made from recycled plastic from companies like Preserve.